 PSUs are judged by two main attributes; Continuous Wattage, and 80 Plus rating.
 Continuous Wattage is a measure of the maximum amount of wattage the Power Supply can output during continuous use.
 The 80 Plus rating is a measure of efficiency and comes in Regular, Bronze, Silver, Gold, and Platinum ratings.
 The higher the rating, the more efficient the power supply is while running above 80% of its maximum Continuous Wattage.

 When deciding what PSU to purchase for your upgrade, it is best to choose your other upgrade parts first to better determine your power needs.
-GPUs for example will usually have a recommended system Continuous Wattage listed right on their boxes, which is a great general benchmark to choose your PSU by.
+GPUs, for example, will usually have a recommended system Continuous Wattage listed right on their boxes, which is a great general benchmark to help choose your PSU.

 Say your system came with a 300 Watt PSU, but the GPU you want to buy recommends a 500 Watt system PSU.
 It is almost always a good idea to give your system extra headroom in the power supply department, and choosing a power supply with a Continuous Wattage 10%-20% above your expected needs is never a bad idea.
 Not only will this give you extra room to grow in the future, but it should also put you near the sweet spot of efficiency (remember the 80 Plus rating) for your power supply.

 The last upgrade to consider, especially if you’ve just upgraded some of the other components in your system, is Cooling.
 Higher performance parts that draw more power, especially faster CPUs and GPUs, also generate more heat as a result.
 These components are designed to work within a specific temperature range, and will automatically slow themselves down, or throttle, if they get too hot as a protective measure.
 While great for preventing damage to your computer and its components, this also decreases performance.